Antidote1911/arsenic_cmake/README.md

 - [Jack Lloyd from randombit.net](https://botan.randombit.net) for the powerful Botan C++ cryptographic library.
 You can find the Github [here](https://github.com/randombit/botan).
 It is released under the permissive Simplified [BSD license](https://botan.randombit.net/license.txt)

-- [KeepassXC](https://github.com/keepassxreboot/keepassxc) for some big portions of code.
-Including password generator (modified for use Botan Random Number Generator) and the QSettings wrapper class.
+- [KeepassXC](https://github.com/keepassxreboot/keepassxc) for the password generator.

 ## CAUTION: ##
 A simple tool to encrypt file is not magic.
 If You use an insecure system, Arsenic (and all encryption tools) are useless.
 Arsenic do not protect you from key-logger, disk analyze, virus, operating system cache etc...